By Shanthi Steddum, KPA-CTP, CCPDT-KA, B.S.

 That’s my job Ma’am.

 For those of you that have read this far….wow….you’re committed aren’t you?
 Thank you.
-BUT, if you have a dog that lunges, barkes and bites and want to know more, please reach out to me.
+BUT, if you have a dog that lunges, barks and bites and want to know more, please reach out to me.
 I can help without getting bit by your dog OR slapping a shock collar on it to suppress their communication.

 Thanks for reading this story, friends.
 Remember, dogs are our friends.
 We don’t want to hurt them.
 We want to be their advocates and help them.